 4. You’ll spend less on entertainment in retirement

-No job means lots of time for lots of fun, am I right?
+No 9-to-5 job commitment means lots of time for lots of fun, am I right?
 Not so fast.
 There’s a common misconception that you’ll spend more money in retirement on entertainment — concerts, movies, clogging competitions, you name it — because you have more time.
 But the numbers don’t back this up.

 This decline likely corresponds with changes in mobility as you age.
 Or you just want to chill after years of slogging to the office.
 Even if you occasionally splurge to see your favorite band, you may find yourself opting to watch Netflix instead of going out every weekend.
 But be careful.
 Streaming services are popping up everywhere, and their layered charges for more and better options can jack up your entertainment bill.
-We’re looking at you, Paramount+, Discovery+, Disney+ and all your compadres.
+We’re looking at you, Paramount+, Discovery+, Disney+, and all your compadres.

 5. Your housing costs will be cheaper in retirement

 To be sure, housing costs don’t disappear entirely in retirement.
 Even if you’ve paid off the mortgage, you’ll still spend money on home maintenance, property taxes and utilities.
 Downsizing in retirement?
-Keep in mind moving costs associated with downsizing, relocating or moving into senior-living facilities.
+Keep in mind the moving costs associated with downsizing, relocating, or moving into senior-living facilities.
 Still, the average annual spending on housing for Americans who are 55 to 64 is $24,140.
 It decreases to $21,094 for those aged 65 to 74, and it drops further to $19,317 for those 75 and older.

 6. You’ll spend less on education in retirement